MontealegreLuis/activity-feed/README.md

 ## Spring Boot integration

-To integrate with Spring Boot, you'll need to configure the encoder in `src/main/resources/logback.xml` as shown below.
+To integrate with Spring Boot, you'll need to configure a Logstash encoder in `src/main/resources/logback.xml` as shown below.

 ```xml
 <configuration>